finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         Long holdingId = 56L; // Long | The unique holding identifier
-        SingleValuationPointQueryParameters singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The arguments to use for querying the holdings.This can be a date, valuationPoint or a bookmark.
+        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the holdings.This can be a date, valuationPoint or a bookmark.
         String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
-        String fromTradeDate = "fromTradeDate_example"; // String | The from trade date, defaults to first time this holding is opened, lower bound for transactions
-        String toTradeDate = "toTradeDate_example"; // String | The to trade date upper bound date, defaults to effectiveDate. upper bound for transactions
         Boolean includeHistoric = false; // Boolean | If true, transactions from previously closed holdings are returned.
 If false, only transactions from last time position is opened.
         String taxLotId = "taxLotId_example"; // String | Constrains the Holding Contributors to those which contributed to the specified tax lot.
         Boolean includeUnsettledMovements = false; // Boolean | If true, contributing transaction which have not settled yet will also be returned.
 False by default